ahmadelgamal/BootCamp-Travel/README.md

   - For flights: by price, departure time, or arrival time
 - Scroll through the list of search results
 - Pick your favorite hotel or flight
-- Click on the favorite icon to save it to memory (you may choose up to 5 flights and/or 5 hotels)
+- Click on the favorite icon to save it to memory
 - Revisit the website at any time to see your favorite items, or make new searches!

 ## Technologies Used

 1. HTML5
 2. CSS3
-3. JavaScript ES6
+3. JavaScript
 4. JSON
 5. AJAX
 6. jQuery